Wrangler JL Rubicon – Build Log

 The accessory wiring and Trailer Brake signal wire are both found in the LHS footwell.
 From the LHS footwell the power supply for trailer lighting and trailer brake can be (optionally joined to one supply and) passed through the firewall into the LHS front wheel well and so to the battery.

-Accessory AUX connection & Trailer Brake Signal Wire
+Accessory AUX connection & Trailer Brake Signal Wire found in LHS footwell.

 Other Things Worth Mentioning